Introduction to German VerbsImportant Verbs & Conjugation

-Now that we have covered the basics on German nouns, let's turn our attention to German verbs: the words that describe what the subject (noun or pronoun) is doing.
+Now that we've covered the basics of German nouns, let’s turn our attention to German verbs—the words that describe the action the subject (noun or pronoun) is performing.
+Take a look at this sentence:

 Die Frau